polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

 ## Preferred solution

-After being engaged by Contoso and gathering the requirements from the client, FT has put forward a design which embraces the Azure platform and DevOps for development and deployment, delivers stipulated high availability and disaster recovery provisions, as well as addresses multi-tenant identity and data sovereignty requirements identified during the planning stage (no customer data in the public cloud and filtering out regulated data for international customers).
+After being engaged by Contoso and gathering the requirements from the client, FT has put forward a design which embraces the Azure platform and DevOps for development and deployment, delivers stipulated high availability and disaster recovery provisions, as well as addresses multi-tenant identity and data sovereignty requirements identified during the planning stage (no customer data in the public cloud and filtering out regulated data for international customers when transferring it from the country of its origin).
 The solution relies on resources deployed to the following locations:

 - Azure public cloud in the South Central US region and an Azure Stack Hub integrated system running in the FT Dallas datacenter serving as the production environment for US-based customers